Frontend Developer Resume Example

 In the next sections, I’ll break down what strong work experience looks like at different career stages.
 Let’s dive in.

-Starting out as a Typescript Developer means showing off your foundational skills.
-I always highlight my academic projects, internships, or freelance gigs using Typescript.
+Starting out as a Typescript Developer means showing off your foundational skills, and looking at a cover letter can help you frame your academic projects, internships, or freelance gigs using Typescript.

 You want to mention things like basic app development, bug fixes, or collaborating on small team projects.
 Recruiters look for hands-on experience, even if it’s just 3-6 months.